PrayagSingh9A7/HabitPulse/README.md

-# HabitPulse
+# 📱HabitPulse

-HabitPulse is a React Native habit tracker that helps you build consistency by tracking daily tasks and progress.
-It saves your task history, shows completion percentage, and visualizes growth with charts.
-Start fresh each day, stay motivated, and own your daily routine!
+HabitPulse is a modern habit tracking app built with React Native & Expo.
+It helps you stay consistent, productive, and motivated by organizing your daily tasks and visualizing your progress.

+✨ Key Features:

+✅ Add, complete, and track daily tasks

+📊 View detailed progress with percentage completion

+📈 Analyze your growth over time with interactive charts

+💾 Data persistence using AsyncStorage (your progress stays safe)

+🌈 Clean and engaging UI with gradient backgrounds

+Whether you're building new habits or improving productivity, HabitPulse keeps your daily rhythm in check and your goals within reach.